kellyav/isat_2020/githubguides/commit_error_fix.md

 # Handling this common commit error
-If youre not careful, this message will pop up after you tyr to commit something to your repository, if you git commit without a message (-m)
+If you're not careful, this message will pop up after you type to commit something to your repository, aka if you git commit without a message (-m)

 You can get out of it by:
 Two options: